Free to read. Sign up to save your progress and take knowledge-check quizzes.

 Limitations and Considerations

 • Trust deficit.
-Meta's Cambridge Analytica fine and retired facial-recognition system mean privacy claims face justified skepticism.
+Meta's Cambridge Analytica fine and retired facial-recognition system mean privacy claims face justified skepticism, which is part of why the backlash landed so fast.

 • Quality is competitive, not leading.
 For top-tier artistic output or commercial-safe training data, dedicated tools like Midjourney or Adobe Firefly may fit better.